The Fair at the PNE: A Vancouver Tradition

 Most of the foods on sale at the PNE definitely aren't health foods, but they are delicious.
 Burgers, hot dogs, and French fries are plentiful.
 Pizza is available as well.
 The fair is associated with some special treats, such as hot and sugary mini donuts, which are very popular.
 Crepes, fish and chips, scones, elephant ears, and candy floss are popular as well.
 Indian, Chinese, Greek, and Mexican food are nice additions to the fair.
 In the last few years, poutine has been available.
 Poutine is a Canadian dish which consists of French fries, cheese curds, and gravy.

-My favourite place to get "food" at the fair is the gelato stand.
-It offers a large range of flavour choices.
-It's hard to choose a flavour to buy because they are all very enticing.
+My favourite place to get "food" at the fair for several years was the gelato stand.
+It offered a large range of flavour choices.
+It was always hard to choose a flavour to buy because they were all very enticing.
+The gelato stand has now been been replaced with a specialty ice cream maker, which also produces a delicious product.

 The PNE Prize Home